Accusoft/PrizmDocServerSdkDotNet/docfx_project/how-to/redact-to-plain-text.md

 for redactions, such as the redaction reason, color, and border options, do not apply to redacted plain text output).

-Imagine we want to redact all social security numbers, email addresses, and the name "Bruce Wayne" in the original document, producing redacted plain text like
+Imagine we want to redact all Social Security Numbers, email addresses, and the name "Bruce Wayne" in the original document, producing redacted plain text like
 this: